syedmahvish/RahRah-BookingManagement/README.md

 ### Method type : POST
 ### Method name : recieveBookRequest
+### Method Response :
+Map of room number and array of room booking status with checkin and checkout time, and priority List of conflicts room (if any)
+Http Status

 curl --location --request POST 'http://localhost:8090/book/request' \
 --header 'Content-Type: application/json' \